 Throughout the journal you’ll find thought-provoking questions to guide your journey; you can record your own responses and insights right in the journal.
 As with all the Stay Connected journals, guided prayers and space to journal provide opportunities for you to forge a deeper connection with Christ.

-- Holy Week, Easter, and Triduum: Chubby Little Feet + Humility and Loss (book club: March 30, 2022 at 4:30pm PST on YouTube LIVE)
+- Holy Week, Easter, and Triduum: Chubby Little Feet + Humility and Loss (book club: join the discussion for Chapter 5 here)

 Stay Connected Journals for Catholic Women help you deepen your connection with Christ through inspiring stories, reflections, Scripture study, and prompts for prayer and journaling.
 Each journal explores a different path to spiritual growth in seven short, easy-to-complete chapters—perfect for individuals or small faith-sharing groups!